Zazzles2908/Mini-Agent_ACP/documents/UPGRADE_02_WEB_INTELLIGENCE_STRATEGY.md

 # 🚀 Upgrade Strategy 2: Web Intelligence Integration
-## Seamless Enhancement of Existing Web Architecture
+## Using Existing MCP Infrastructure & Supabase Integration

-**Design Intent**: Enhance Mini-Agent's existing web capabilities by creating an intelligent web research system that integrates with the agent's decision-making process and learning capabilities.
+**Updated Design Intent**: Enhance Mini-Agent's existing web capabilities using the MCP server infrastructure and Supabase database to create intelligent web research capabilities that integrate with the agent's knowledge base.

 ---